apereo/cas/docs/cas-server-documentation/services/Configuring-Service-Replication.md

 can mostly be avoided by relaxing the reload operation to run on a long scheduler such as every 2 hours.
-Alternatively, you may decide to run an active-passive setup to only have one master node produce and broadcast changes and other slave/passive nodes simply and only consume changes when needed.
+Alternatively, you may decide to run an active-passive setup to only have one master node produce and broadcast changes and other slave/passive nodes and only consume changes when needed.